 Will your wipes biodegrade in a plastic nappy sack?

-The short answer here is yes.
+The short answer here is possibly but we have not tested this.
 The slightly longer answer is, don’t use plastic nappy sacks!
 If you’re cutting your plastic waste by using biodegradable baby wipes, doesn’t it seem counterintuitive to then throw them away in a plastic bag?
-You can dispose of them this way, and they will biodegrade, they’ll just take a little longer.
+You can dispose of them this way, and they may biodegrade, they’ll just take longer.
 However, the bag won’t.
 Biodegradable nappy sacks and bin liners are commonly available online.